 The average farang English teacher salary in Thailand varies immensely, depending on what job you do and where you work.
-If you are a qualified teacher in Thailand, of course, you’ll make more money than the many farang teachers who are not.
+If you are a qualified teacher in Thailand, of course, you will make more money than the many farang teachers who are not.
 Qualified teachers make a higher salary and also get the better job offers.

-But, if you want any kind of social life, be able to eat western food once in a while, and don’t wish to live in a box, then 45,000 baht a month is the minimum salary you should aim for, and 50-60,000 baht would be better.
+But, if you want any kind of social life, to be able to eat western food once in a while, and don’t wish to live in a box, then 45,000 baht a month is the minimum salary you should aim for, and 50-60,000 baht is better.